“We are more likely to perform actions when we believe in our own competence”

 Online Persuasion tips:

-- Provide instant feedback on correct behaviour (i.e. green checkmarks appearing when fields are filled correctly).
+- Provide instant feedback on correct behavior (i.e. green checkmarks appearing when fields are filled in correctly).

-- Show existing customers that have bought items, or took action.
+- Show existing customers that have previously bought items, or taken actions.

 - Use ‘how-to’ pages (and possibly videos) where you show your visitor how easy it is to act.